Willowlark/aurii/_aurii_library/world-guide.md

 Priest / Pastor | Those who Hear | Priest   | Pastor         |            |       | Leader of a church.
 Deacon          |                |          | Enlightened    |            |       | Servant of Lylalel at a church

 *Notes: Theanovene has churches for pretty much every religion out there, and has no title system of it's own.
 It uses what the church has in it's home country.
-Dreca has no religion in the last 10 years, it was stamped out by Dryn Wulfa. ß
+Dreca has no religion in the last 10 years, it was stamped out by Dryn Wulfa.

 ---
 ---